RussellPolitzky/positron_targets_extension/README.md

 - Execute `targets::tar_make()` with debugging on selected target.
 - Execute `targets::tar_make()` to build the whole pipeline.
 - Execute `targets::tar_watch()` to monitor targets.
+- Provides document symbols for R files, recognizing specific comment patterns and organizes them into a hierarchical structure.

+- Document Symbol Provider

+The document symbol provider recognizes specific comment patterns in R files and organizes them into a hierarchical structure.
+This helps in navigating and understanding the structure of your R scripts.

+- **Comment Patterns**:
+  - Level 1: `#tgt label -`
+  - Level 2: `##tgt label -`
+  - Level 3: `###tgt label -`

 ## Requirements